 While we all know that maintaining a WordPress eCommerce website is easy, did you know that you could improve the SEO of your WordPress online store dramatically by making some minor adjustments to your website?
 The best thing is that you don’t need the help of your WordPress developer or SEO expert to do this job.

-In this blog, we are going to talk about 5 such minor but effective tweaks:
+In this blog, we are going to talk about five such minor but effective tweaks:

 #1 Image optimization

-Because there could be hundreds or even thousands of product images on an eCommerce website, it’s always a great idea to optimize those images for search engines.
+Because an eCommerce website may contain hundreds or even thousands of product images, it’s always a good idea to optimize those images for search engines.

 When you use WordPress for eCommerce website development, you can always define keywords-oriented image names and their alt texts while uploading your product images through a media uploader.